-Addressing the emergency shelter and transitional housing needs of homeless persons local homeless system is now part of coordinated entry.
-We have full coordinated entry in 2019.
+Addressing the emergency shelter and transitional housing needs of homeless persons

-We no longer have transitional housing supported by HUD funds.
+The Balance of State of Indiana emphasizes shorter stays in shelter and phasing out transitional housing except for domestic violence and substance abuse.
+We no longer fund transitional housing with ESG.
 We will be seeking a variety of creative solutions and new funding collectively as the entire homeless system is under the authority of the City-County Commission on Homelessness.
-Since every person in shelter and/or street outreach now goes through at least phase one of coordinated entry, this means that every homeless person in our
+We will be